metacpan/metacpan-cpan-extracted/distros/S/Sys-Tlock/PERL.md

     tlock_renew('maint',600);
     do_fancy_log_rotation(547);

-    # Call another script that requires this lock.
+    # Call another script that requires this tlock.
     system( './clean-up.sh' , $t );

-    # Releasing the lock.
+    # Releasing the tlock.
     tlock_release('maint',$t);

 # DESCRIPTION

 This module is handling tlocks, advisory locks with timeouts.

 It is designed to allow separate programs to use the same tlocks between them.
 Even programs written in different languages.
-To do this safely, tlocks are paired with a lock token.
+To do this safely, each tlock is paired with a token.

 The tlocks are simply living in a lock directory in the filesystem.
 A distant predecessor to this module was written as a kludge to make locking work properly on a Windows server.
 But it turned out to be very handy to have tlocks in the filesystem, giving you an at-a-glance overview of them.
 And giving the non-scripting sysadmins easy access to view and manipulate them.